Table of Contents

 Trial

 After all that, the trial can finally begin.
-The trial stage can last several days to weeks for typical personal injury cases.
+The trial stage can last from several days to weeks for typical personal injury cases.
 In a trial, the parties argue their positions while questioning witnesses and presenting evidence.
 A judge or jury will then decide if the defendant is liable for the accident in question and for the losses sustained by the plaintiff.
 This also includes the amount of damages the defendant must pay.

 Once the trial ends, either party is allowed to file an appeal.
 An appeal is a written request filed at the conclusion of a trial that asks another court (usually the Court of Appeals) to reassess or review the trial court’s decisions.